jordandeherrera/SurveyTool/ReadMe.md

 ReadMe
 ========================================================

-This is a survey tool that uses Shiny and shinyjs to take a dynamic list of questions and plot results as well as benchmark averages across respondents.
+This is a survey tool that uses Shiny and shinyjs to take a dynamic list of questions (controlled by the user) and plot results as well as benchmark averages across respondents.

 The survey is designed to run off of a question list based in CSV so that it can be changed as needed.
 Hopefully, this makes the survey easily portable and used in a wide variety of applications.